vzisiadis/azDevOpsChallenges/Challenge-Bicep.md

 2. Publish your bicep template as a Template Spec through a YAML pipeline.
 Access the template through the Azure portal and deploy it (use different parameters at least for the Web App name) [Hint](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-cli#use-tags)

-3. Publish your bicep tempate in your Azure Container Registry.
+3. Publish your bicep tempate in your Azure Container Registry through a YAML pipeline.
 Use a versioning scheme of major.minor (i.e. templateName:1.0, templateName:0.1 or similar) [Hint](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/private-module-registry?tabs=azure-cli)
    Update your bicep code so that it uses the module from the registry and not use any of the local module files)